Fast Homomorphic Linear Algebra with BLAS: Introduction

-\footnote{This is an extended version of articles published by the same authors in the proceedings of Crypto 2024~\cite{BCHPS24} and by the fourth author in the proceedings of Eurocrypt 2025~\cite{Park25}.
-It includes the fast encrypted matrix multiplication algorithms in both papers, and the reductions from encrypted matrix multiplications to cleartext matrix multiplications.
-Additionally, it introduces new algorithms and reductions for matrix-vector multiplications on encrypted data. } This work focuses on homomorphic linear algebra, which we define in its most general form as the following problem: given two matrices~$\BU \in \RR^{d_1\times d_2}$ and $\BM \in \RR^{d_2\times d_3}$ that can be either encrypted or plaintext, return ciphertexts decrypting to the product $\BU \cdot \BM \in \RR^{d_1 \times d_3}$.
-By letting the dimension $d_3$ vary, this problem contains the homomorphic matrix-vector problem, which will be denoted by Mv.
+This work focuses on homomorphic linear algebra, which we define in its most general form as the following problem: given two matrices~$\BU \in \RR^{d_1\times d_2}$ and $\BM \in \RR^{d_2\times d_3}$ that can be either encrypted or plaintext, return ciphertexts decrypting to the product $\BU \cdot \BM \in \RR^{d_1 \times d_3}$.
+For $d_3 = 1$, we obtain, as a particular case of this problem, the homomorphic matrix-vector problem, which will be denoted by Mv.
 The general matrix-matrix problem will itself be denoted by MM.
 We aim at homomorphic linear algebra algorithms that are compatible with fully homomorphic encryption (FHE), notably with the CKKS scheme~\cite{CKKS17}.\footnote{We primarily focus on CKKS for the sake of simplicity, even though most of our techniques can be adapted to BGV and BFV.} This constraint enables our algorithms to be used as parts of larger homomorphic computations.
 In more details, we shall consider the following problems. \begin{itemize} \item[$\bullet$] \textbf{Homomorphic matrix-vector product}.
-Homomorphic matrix-vector product takes as input a matrix $\BM = (m_{i,j})_{0\le i < d_1, 0\le j < d_2}$ and a vector $\bv = (v_i)_{0\le i < d_2}$, either of which can be ciphertext or plaintext, giving the three flavours $\cpmv$, $\pcmv$ and $\ccmv$.
+Homomorphic matrix-vector product takes as inputs a matrix $\BM = (m_{i,j})_{0\le i < d_1, 0\le j < d_2}$ and a vector $\bv = (v_i)_{0\le i < d_2}$, either of which can be ciphertext or plaintext, giving the three flavours $\cpmv$, $\pcmv$ and $\ccmv$.
 Matrix-vector products occur in a large variety of contexts where privacy concerns exist.
 It is highly common in private inference for neural networks (fully connected layers, convolutional layers), in private information retrieval (one of the ways to implement PIR is through representation of a database by a matrix, in which case the query is encoded into a one-hot vector), in approximate vector search (consisting in comparing a template vector to a database; see, e.g., \cite{HDCZ23}).
 In most of these situations, the matrix and vector dimension are typically large, and the matrix is known beforehand and can be precomputed upon.

 \item[$\bullet$] \textbf{Plaintext-ciphertext matrix multiplication ($\pcmm$ and $\cpmm$)}\footnote{We distinguish the $\pcmm$ and the $\cpmm$ cases.
 Indeed, ciphertexts encrypting a matrix contain the coefficients packed either in a row-wise or column-wise manner.
 Once a packing is fixed, $\pcmm$ and $\cpmm$ become two different problems.} $\pcmm$ and $\cpmm$ take as inputs a matrix ${\bf U}=(u_{i,j})_{0\le i< d_1, 0 \le j<d_2}$ (in clear) and ciphertext(s) corresponding to a matrix ${\bf M}=(m_{i,j})_{0\le i<d_2,0\le j<d_3}$ and return ciphertext(s) corresponding to the matrix~$\BM \cdot \BU$ (for CP-MM) or~${\bf U} \cdot {\bf M}$ (for $\pcmm$). $\cpmm$ arises in the context of privacy-preserving machine learning, notably in the inference phase of transformers for large language models (LLM), such as GPT~\cite{GPT}, BERT~\cite{bert} and LLaMA~\cite{llama}. $\cpmm$ has been applied for the private evaluation of such large language models along with secure multiparty computation~\cite{iron,PZM+24,east} or fully homomorphic encryption~\cite{nexus}.
 In~\cite{FCES+23}, $\cpmm$ is used for federated principal component analysis between different data providers, and, in~\cite{LZ22}, applications to smart contracts, health and finance are described.